Pages of a calendar

 SEPs can vary by the type of coverage you would like to enroll in:

 • Part C: You can sign up for a Part C plan with a SEP during the 63 days after your employer or union health plan coverage ends, or when your employment ends, whichever comes first.
 Also, the first time you enroll in a Part C plan, you get a Part C “Trial Period” special enrollment period.
-You have up to 12 months to change your mind and switch to Original Medicare (Parts A & B), and then you’ll be eligible to buy a Part D plan and a guaranteed issue Medigap plan without, going through medical underwriting or facing a pre-existing condition exclusion period.
+You have up to 12 months to change your mind and switch to Original Medicare (Parts A & B), and then you’ll be eligible to buy a Part D plan and a guaranteed issue Medigap plan, without going through medical underwriting or facing a pre-existing condition exclusion period.

 • Part D: You can enroll in Part D during the 63 days after your coverage through an employer or union ends.